The Pearl of the Orient

 Finally the date has come!
 10 months waiting for this moment since we booked our tickets, now a reality.
 And thankfully as we found a good air fare in hotukdeals app on our phones (remember you can also check the website version here, just type flights in the search box).
-Although originally on a split flight from London to Abu Dhabi with Etihand, and Abu Dhabi to Manila on Philippine Airlines (both companies do code-share on this route); the flight times dramatically changed for the Philippine Airlines leg meaning we could not make the connecting flight in Abu Dhabi on time.
-Luckily for us in this case, Philippine Airlines rebooked us instead on the direct London to Manila which they recently introduced after the ban for flying over European skies was lifted due to their new planes and good safety records.
+Although originally on a split flight from London to Abu Dhabi with Etihad, and Abu Dhabi to Manila on Philippine Airlines (both companies do code-share on this route); the flight times dramatically changed for the Philippine Airlines leg meaning we could not make the connecting flight in Abu Dhabi on time.
+Luckily for us in this case, Philippine Airlines re-booked us instead on the direct London to Manila which they recently introduced.

-Our plan on this trip was not only visiting Manila, but some other places during the 9 days in total we stayed across the Philippines plus Taiwan.
-For instance, our stay in Manila was shortened to 2 days on our arrival and 1 last day before our departure back to London.
+Our plan on this trip was not only visiting Manila, but some other places during the 9 days in total we stayed across the Philippines and Taiwan.
+For instance, our stay in Manila was shortened to 2 days on our arrival and a last one before our departure back home.
 The rest of the places we would visit are Taal, Laoag, Paoay, Santa Maria, Vigan, Boracay and Taipei.

 Manila is a huge city, one of the largest in the world, and still quite messy in the sense of unplanned construction, congested roads and general chaos.
 But hey, this is what you can expect from huge cities across Asia/Southeast Asia; and basically, do not listen to what is over the internet nor what people might tell about how disastrous or ugly the city is.
 It is not.
 There are lots to see and do and still retain its Spanish colonial charm around Intramuros.

-Another nice area of the city is along Roxas Boulevard, what is called the Baywalk; to the west of the city.
-Recently refurbished is a great stroll overlooking the ongoing frenetic construction of ever higher towers.
+Another nice part of the city is along Roxas Boulevard, what is called the Baywalk, to the west of the city.
+Recently revamped is a great stroll overlooking the ongoing frenetic construction of ever higher towers.
 In contrast, to the north of Intramuros is Binondo, which is the largest and oldest Chinatown outside of China.
 Unfortunately Binondo is not any nice as you might expect.
-The few nice locations are spread around meaning it will involve walking along rather dirty and very run down streets with many homeless.
+The few nice locations are spread around, meaning it will involve walking along rather very run down streets with many homeless.
 Not dangerous at all during the day, though I would reconsider if walking at night.

 Now to a great point: food.
 You will never be far from a great restaurant or more local place; all of them being amazing!
 To name a few Philippine chains you must try are Chowking (for a blend of East with West, with incredibly cheap and tasty dishes based with rice or noodles), Jollibee (the answer to McDonalds in the burger world), Greenwich Pizza and Yellow Cab Pizza (for obviously, pizza).
 Those 3 chains you will find almost everywhere you go, but of course you have plenty of local places doing fantastic street like food.